clinical-genomics-uppsala/Geneious_metabarcoding/README.md

 # Geneious workflow for classification of nanopore metabarcoding data

 [Geneious](https://www.geneious.com) workflow to analyze nanopore metabarcoding data.
 The workflow performs pre-processing and runs a wrapper plugin for [Emu](https://github.com/treangenlab/emu) for taxonomic classification of sequences.
 Pre-processing includes length filtering, matching and trimming of primers.
-The workflow is currently adapted to 16S sequences.
+The workflow is currently adapted to 16S sequences using the emu standard database.
+Post-processing includes Krona plots and a report in excel format.

-- input: fastq files
+input: fastq files
+main outputs: [Krona plots](https://github.com/clinical-genomics-uppsala/Geneious_metabarcoding/tree/main/data/Krona.html) and [Excel report](https://github.com/clinical-genomics-uppsala/Geneious_metabarcoding/tree/main/data/emu.xlsx) for each run.

 ## System requirements
 The workflow is tested on Windows and Mac, but may work on Linux.